Keith Emerson: Playing style

 Emerson sometimes reached into the interior of his piano and hit, plucked, or strummed the strings with his hand.
 He said that as a keyboard player, he hated the idea of being "static" and that to avoid it, he "wanted to get inside the piano, brush the strings, stick Ping-Pong balls inside".
 "Take a Pebble" included Emerson strumming the strings of his piano, a technique pioneered by avant-garde composer Henry Cowell, referred to as string piano.
 In the Nice's 1968 live performance of "Hang on to a Dream" on the German television program Beat-Club (later released on DVD in 1997), Emerson can be seen and heard reaching inside his grand piano at one point and plucking its strings.

 In addition to such experimentation, Emerson also incorporated unique musical stylization into his work.
 Emerson is recognized for having integrated different sounds into his writing, utilizing methods of both horizontal and vertical contrast.
 Horizontal contrast is the use of distinct styles in a piece of music, combined by alternating between two different segments (in Emerson's case, most frequently alternating classical and non-classical); this technique can be seen in numerous works, such as "Rondo", "Tantalising Maggie", "The Thoughts of Emerlist Davjack" and others.
 Vertical contrast is the combination of multiple styles simultaneously; Emerson frequently played a given style with one hand and a contrasting one with the other.
 This structure can be seen in works such as "Intermezzo from the Karelia Suite", "Rondo", and others.
 Emerson's love of modern music such as Copland and Bartok was evident in his open voicings and use of fifths and fourths, "Fanfare" emulated guitar power chords.
 He also used dissonance, atonality, sonata and fugue forms, exposing rock and roll audiences to myriad classical styles from Bach to Stravinsky.

 Instrumentation

-Emerson used a variety of electronic keyboard instruments during his career, including several Hammond organs and synthesisers by Moog Music, Yamaha, and Korg.
+Emerson used a variety of electronic keyboard instruments during his career, including two Hammond C-3 organs rebuilt and customized by Al Goff, GOFF Professional- the Pictures at an Exhibition or “Pictures” C-3 and his “Tarkus” C-3 that he played and toured with up until his death.
+Keith used many different Leslie speaker models over the years and preferred two GOFF Professional Leslie 122’s due to the vacuum tube amplifiers and classic tube-amp sound.
+He also owned and played several Hammond organs and synthesisers by Moog Music, Yamaha, and Korg.
 From time to time he also used other instruments such as pipe organs, a grand piano, a clavinet, and very briefly, a Mellotron.
 During his ELP years, Emerson toured with a large amount of gear, taking thirteen keyboard units to a December 1973 show at Madison Square Garden, and later travelling with a large Yamaha GX-1 that required eight roadies to move it.
 Michael "Supe" Granda of The Ozark Mountain Daredevils recalled Emerson's organ rig as being "as large as [the Daredevils'] entire stage plot".